Akuli/python-tutorial/handy-stuff-strings.md

     `'Hello {}.'.format(name)`.
 I like to use printf-formatting for simple things and `.format` when I need more powerful features.

-    **TODO:** warn readers about formatting tuples, and show experienced users that dictionaries aren't a problem

     ```py
     >>> "Hello %s." % name
     'Hello Akuli.'